 We support the health of the gums that support your teeth with a range of periodontal therapies

 “Perio” is derived from the Greek word for “around.”
 “Odont” is rooted in the Greek word for “teeth.”
 Put these two words together, and you get “periodontal,” referring to the supportive tissues surrounding the teeth.
 Accordingly, a therapy designed for these periodontal tissues restores the healthy attachment between the teeth and gums.
-Your specialists in oral-systemic health at West Suburban Oral Health Care in Naperville, Illinois, Drs Susan Mazzei, Kelsey Esposito, and Kim Spielman, have many options to heal diseased gums and to regenerate tissues.
+Your specialists in oral-systemic health at West Suburban Oral Health Care in Naperville, Illinois, Drs Susan Mazzei, and Kelsey Esposito, have many options to heal diseased gums and to regenerate tissues.

 Generally, healthy gums look pinkish-red, and they snugly hug the teeth.
 They are not tender and do not bleed when you brush or floss.
 If you have any of these symptoms, gum disease may be present.
 A progressive condition, gum disease, can be resolved quickly, and its effects may even be reversed early into the disease process.
 Gum disease starts as inflammation and gingivitis.
 Untreated, it moves onto the advanced stage of periodontitis.
 Gum disease is often detected and staged using specialized instruments or probes to measure the spaces or pockets between the teeth and gums: the bigger the periodontal pocket, the more advanced or severe the disease.